davidtwco/rfcs/text/0000a-build-std-compatible.md

 > table for "target modifiers changed, profile unchanged".

-As with the "always" option, the exact crates from the standard library to be built are determined by the `build-std-crate` option or explicit dependencies on the standard library if [*Standard library dependencies*][deps] are implemented.
+As with the "always" option, the exact crates from the standard library to be built are determined by the `build-std-crates` option or explicit dependencies on the standard library if [*Standard library dependencies*][deps] are implemented.

 Multi-target projects (resulting from multiple `--target` flags, the "target"